Start Building Your Child’s Credit

-You’re signing your child up for school, and the paperwork asks for their Social Security number (SSN)as a concerned parent, you have every right to wonder why schools require sensitive information like SSNs.
+When signing your child up for school, the paperwork may ask for their Social Security number (SSN), among other sensitive information.
+As a concerned parent, you have every right to wonder—why do schools ask for a Social Security number?

 Why Is a Social Security Number Required for School Applications?

 Schools in the United States may request students’ SSNs for various reasons.
-Here are the four common ones:
+Here are four common ones:

-1. Student identification and record-keeping
+- Student identification and record-keeping

-2. Scholarship and financial aid verification
+- Scholarship and financial aid verification

-3. Fraud prevention and tax reporting
+- Fraud prevention and tax reporting

-4. Parent or guardian identification
+- Parent or guardian identification

 Student Identification and Record-Keeping